-Even with the technology available, many organizations with hourly staff members or shift workers still rely on paper schedules, cumbersome spreadsheets, or outdated backend systems that staff members can't access.
-In these organizations, you'll find the schedule posted on the backroom wall or other central location so staff can find out when they work next.
+Even with the technology available, many organizations with hourly employees or shift workers on staff still rely on paper schedules, cumbersome spreadsheets, or outdated backend systems that employees can't access.
+In these organizations, you'll find the schedule posted on the backroom wall or other central location so that employees can find out when they work next.
 This approach may suffice when schedules don't need to change.
 But what happens when they do need to change?